secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - Semantic Versioning

   - Pre 1.0.0
-        When saving (both new creation and "normal" saving) a summary and legacy version can be specified in a  modal window.
+    - When saving (both new creation and "normal" saving) a summary and legacy version can be specified in a  modal window.
-        The backend creates a new revision history element for each change, current date, the summary and the legacy version of the user.
+    - The backend creates a new revision history element for each change with the `current date`, the `summary` and the `legacy version` of the user.
-        For status transitions that also result in a change of the version number (e.g. Review → Approved, Approved → Draft), the backend also inserts a
-        new element.
-A generic text is
+    - For status transitions, that also result in a change of the version number (e.g. Review → Approved, Approved → Draft), the backend also inserts a new element.
+A generic text is inserted as summary. e.g..:
-        inserted as summary. e.g..: "Status changed from Review to Approved".
+      "Status changed from Review to Approved".
-        When the status changes to Published, all old Revision History elements are deleted.
+    - When the status changes to Published, all old Revision History elements are deleted.
 A new element is created with the default summary "Initial Publication".
 The text must be configurable.
   - Post 1.0.0
-        A new revision history element is created at createNewVersion.
+    - A new revision history element is created at createNewVersion.
-        This is always updated until the next publish and the Current Release Date is set as date.
-The summary can be customized by the user when saving in the modal window.
+    - This is always updated until the next publish and the Current Release Date is set as date.
+    - The summary can be customized by the user when saving in the modal window.
 The user can also set a "Legacy Version of the Revision" in the modal window.
-        In the Wizzard, the list of Revision History Items can no longer be edited.
+    - In the Wizzard, the list of Revision History Items can no longer be edited.
 The fields are grayed out and the user gets a hint that he can only edit it when saving.
       To be able to edit a typo in the summary, we allow editing the summary of the last revision history item in the interface.
 This changes the document and saving is possible.
 In the modal window the summary of the last element is copied into the summary field.
 So here you can edit again.
 The same principle applies to the Legacy Version field.
       This means that old revision history elements are only editable via the JSON editor.

 - Integer Versioning